How to Build a Long Audio Transcription Tool with OpenAI's Whisper API (Python)

 The mark_completed function:

-- Loads Progress: Loads the current progress using load_progress().
+- Loads current progress

 4. Timestamp Management

-The crucial part was maintaining correct timestamps across chunks:
+The crucial part was maintaining correct timestamps across chunks.

 Since the audio is split into chunks, the timestamps returned by Whisper are relative to the beginning of each chunk.
 This section shows how to adjust these timestamps to be relative to the beginning of the original audio file.